 For this reason the psychologist cannot avoid coming to grips with contemporary history, even if his very soul shrinks from the political uproar, the lying propaganda, and the jarring speeches of the demagogues.

 It is in this spirit I have written The Hero and His Shadow: Psychopolitical Aspects of Myth and Reality in Israel, and Requiem: A Tale of Exile and Return.
-I also relate to this in 'The Cultural Psyche: From Ancestral Roots to Postmodern Routes,' in the the soon forthcoming volume Turbulent Times, Creative Minds: Erich Neumann and C.G.
+I also relate to this in 'The Cultural Psyche: From Ancestral Roots to Postmodern Routes,' in the volume Turbulent Times, Creative Minds: Erich Neumann and C.G.
 Jung in Relationship (eds.
-Erel Shalit & Murray Stein).
-Another recent book well worth mentioning is A Clear and Present Danger: Narcissism in the Era of Donald Trump, edited by Leonard Cruz & Steven Buser.
+Erel Shalit and Murray Stein).
+Another recent book well worth mentioning is A Clear and Present Danger: Narcissism in the Era of President Trump, edited by Leonard Cruz and Steven Buser.

 The Hero and His Shadow: Psychopolitical Aspects of Myth and Reality in Israel introduces a psychological perspective on the history, development, and myths of modern Israel.